The lowercase 'a' is silent, so our name is simply pronounced "ACE."

 Purchasing and implementing aACE Software is a 7-step process designed to mitigate the risks associated with ERP implementations.
 Your commitments are tied directly to your aACE partner's deliverables, thereby increasing your confidence in tandem with your financial and business exposure.

-The 7 steps in our software purchase and implementation process:
+The 7 steps to purchase and implement aACE:

 1. Introductory Call:

-Our first goal is to evaluate whether or not your business will benefit from aACE Software.
-We schedule an introductory call to discuss your needs and requirements.
-Together, we decide if it is appropriate to move to the next step.
-If so, we schedule a software demonstration.
+The first goal is to evaluate whether or not your business will benefit from aACE Software via an introductory call to discuss your needs and requirements.
+The outcome of this call will determine whether it is appropriate to move to the next step.

 2. Software Demonstration:

 3. Preliminary Proposal:

 The purpose of this proposal is to establish a small ballpark estimate for your software implementation.
 This proposal outlines the cost of the standard system based on your user count and the cost of the needs assessment.
 It also provides a preliminary estimate for required service based on our introductory conversations and demos.